 Essential Fatty Acids

 Make sure to eat a diet high in essential fatty acids, specifically omega 3, 6 and 9 which have been shown to help reduce inflammation in the body.
 Reducing inflammation will help to lessen the pain that endometriosis can cause.
 Especially focus on Omega 3s, as they support hormonal balance.
 A diet high in Omega 3 EFAs and lower in trans fatty acids improves cellular integrity, which helps to protect cells in the body from oxidative stress.

 Good sources of omegas are:

 - Omega 3: Flax seeds (ground), cage free organic eggs, wild Alaskan salmon and Cod Liver Oil

 - Omega 6: Borage Oil, Evening Primrose Oil

 - Omega 9: fresh seeds and nuts, avocado and sunflower oil

-- The pineapple and papaya in this smoothie are anti-inflammatory and the naturally occuring protein digesting enzymes may help the body to dissolve abnormal tissues.
+- The pineapple and papaya in this smoothie are anti-inflammatory and the naturally occurring protein-digesting enzymes may help the body to dissolve abnormal tissues.
 You can usually find pineapple, papaya, and mango frozen if you can’t get it fresh.

 - The flax and chia seeds with the coconut flakes serve as extra fiber to help remove excess estrogens from the body as well as providing essential fatty acids.

 - Bee Propolis – A recent study showed that women with endometriosis who take bee propolis have a 60% greater chance of getting pregnant than the women who do not.
 Suggested usage is 500 mg of bee propolis, twice a day.

 1/4 C. Pineapple